francois-gm/go-kabk-y1b/08 - Assignment 2 (web intervention)/README.md

 ### Things to keep in mind

-- Be aware of your skills: playful interventions
+- Be aware of your skills

-📝🚨 Things to do, things to keep in mind. 📝🚨
+- Be playful
+- A "concept" is the first step (attention to details can come later)
+- The "functionality" direction can prove more challenging that initially thought
+- It does not work, it's too complicated?
+Then don't stick to it: find alternative ways of expressing your ideas.
+- Test, test, test
+- Involve your classmates (!)

 ## Getting started